The classification of countable models of set theory: Well-founded models of

 \begin{thm} Assume $0^\sharp$ exists, and let $T=\Th(L_{\omega_1})$.
 Then $T$ is a completion of \ZFC, and there exists an absolutely $\bm{\Delta}^1_2$ reduction from $E_{\omega_1}$ to $\cong_\WFT$. \end{thm}

 \begin{proof} By \cite[Corollary~18.3]{jech}, the existence of $0^\sharp$ implies that $\omega_1^V$ is inaccessible in $L$.
 It follows that $T$ is a completion of \ZFC.

-By a result of Martin (see \cite[Theorem~31.4]{kanamori}), the existence of $0^\sharp$ implies that determinacy holds for boolean combinations of lightface analytic sets.
-Now let $G$ be the game in which Players~I and~II alternate playing digits to construct elements $x_1,x_2$ of $2^\omega$.
-Player~II wins if either $x_1\notin\WO$, or; $x_1,x_2$ are codes for ordinals $\alpha_1,\alpha_2$, and $\alpha_1\leq\alpha_2$, and $L_{\alpha_2}\models T$, and $\alpha_2$ is the least ordinal satisfying these constraints.
-Then the winning condition for $G$ is a Boolean combination of lightface analytic sets, and so $G$ is determined.
+For the reduction we first show that there is a continuous mapping $g$ with the property that if $x$ is a code for a countable ordinal $\alpha$, then $g(x)$ is a code for a countable ordinal $\beta$ such that $\alpha\leq\beta$ and $L_\beta\models T$.
+In order to do so, let $G$ be the game in which Players~I and~II alternate playing digits to construct $x,y\in 2^\omega$.
+Player~II wins if either $x\notin\WO$, or; $x,y$ are codes for ordinals $\alpha,\beta$, $\alpha\leq\beta$, and $L_\beta\models T$.
+We claim that Player~II has a winning strategy for $G$.
+Admitting this claim, we let $g$ be the continuous mapping which takes a play $x$ of Player~I to the corresponding play $y$ of Player~II according to the strategy.

-We claim that Player~I does not have a winning strategy for $G$.
-To see this, first note that by a simple reflection argument there are unboundedly many $\alpha<\omega_1$ such that $L_\alpha\models T$.
-Now suppose Player~I does have a winning strategy for $G$ and let $S\subset\WO$ be the set of all reals $x_1$ constructed according to the strategy.
-Then $S$ is a $\bm{\Sigma}_1^1$ subset of $\WO$ and so the boundedness theorem \cite[Theorem~31.2]{kechris} implies $S$ is bounded by some countable ordinal $\beta$.
-This is a contradiction, since Player~II can now defeat the strategy by playing a code for some $\alpha>\beta$ such that $L_\alpha\models T$.
+To establish that Player~II has a winning strategy, first observe that the winning condition for $G$ is a Boolean combination of lightface analytic sets.
+It follows from the existence of $0^\sharp$ together with a result of Martin \cite[Theorem~31.4]{kanamori} that $G$ is determined.
+Hence it is enough to show that Player~I does not have a winning strategy for $G$.
+To see this, first note that by a simple reflection argument there are unboundedly many $\beta<\omega_1$ such that $L_\beta\models T$.
+Now suppose Player~I does have a winning strategy for $G$ and let $S\subset\WO$ be the set of all reals $x$ constructed according to the strategy.
+Then $S$ is a $\bm{\Sigma}_1^1$ subset of $\WO$ and so the boundedness theorem \cite[Theorem~31.2]{kechris} implies $S$ is bounded in $\omega_1$.
+This is a contradiction, since Player~II can now defeat the strategy by playing a code $y$ for some $\beta$ above $S$ such that $L_\beta\models T$.

-Since $G$ is determined, Player~II has a winning strategy.
-Let $\sigma$ denote the continuous mapping which takes a sequence $x_1$ of moves of Player~I to the corresponding sequence $x_2$ of moves of Player~II according to the strategy.
-Now it is not difficult to construct an absolutely $\bm{\Delta}^1_2$ function which carries a code for $\alpha$ to a code for $L_{\sigma(\alpha)}$.
-Such a mapping is a reduction from $E_{\omega_1}$ to the isomorphism relation on well-founded models of $T$, as desired. \end{proof}